API Keys

 project_id only | User permissions, restricted to that project |

-Both project_id and policy_ids | Intersection of user policies and key policies, restricted to that project |
+project_id + policy_ids | Intersection of user policies and key policies, restricted to that project |

 Intersection semantics: when a key has policy_ids, both the user's policies and the key's own policies must independently allow the requested action.
 The key can never exceed the permissions of the user who owns it.
+See this ceiling demonstrated end to end in Permissions in Practice - Step 7 (Verify permissions), where a key granted a full-access policy is still limited to its owner's read-only permissions.

 Project Scoping